TaimurTAK/movie-stars/readme.txt

-This is a first data analysis project done by myself, in coordination with datacamp courses.
+This is a data analysis project where i determine if the movies on netflix on average are getting shorter with each passing year.